aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-pdf/_index.md

 Export a worksheet from a local Excel file to a [PDF](https://docs.fileformat.com/pdf/) file using the Cloud API.

-**Prerequisites**: Before calling the API, obtain a valid JWT access token using your Aspose.Cells Cloud client ID and secret, and ensure you have an active Aspose.Cells Cloud subscription.

 ## **Convert Worksheet to PDF API**

 ### Web API